 We’d spent five days ricocheting around Tokyo.
 It’s a giant, crazy, neon pinball machine.
 Bars, food, shops, trains – delirious fun.
 But this soothing pause had a potent, quiet power; like the moment the pinball spring launcher pulls back, before propulsion back into madness.

 Tea came to Japan from China around the 9th century.
-The first teas were black, similar to oolong, though green dominates today.
+The first teas in Japan were black, similar to oolong, though green dominates today.
 It was expensive and consumed by the elite.
 Elaborate, guarded processions delivered it to shoguns and the Imperial Palace.

 During the 13th century, Zen Buddhist monks revered the use of tea for their long meditation sessions.
 There’s a legend that Bodhidharma, Zen Buddhism’s founder, cut off his eyelids to stay awake during years of uninterrupted meditation.
 His almond-shaped lids fell to ground and created the tea-plant.